maize-genetics/phg_v2/docs/build_and_load.md

   to each uncompressed assembly you would like to align.
 For example, since I am using the example data found on the
   [PHGv2 GitHub repository](https://github.com/maize-genetics/phg_v2/tree/main/data/test/smallseq),
-  I can create a text file called `assemblies_list.txt` and populate it with the following lines:
+  I can create a text file called `assemblies_list.txt` (placed in the `data/` subdirectory) and populate it with the following lines:

   ```
   output/updated_assemblies/LineA.fa